personium/legacy-docs/en/plugin-developer/index.md

-# Personium Server Plugin Developer's Guide
+# Server Plugin Developer's Guide

 It is a document for people who want to develop and use plugins to extend Personium's server function